makenew/serverless-nodejs/README.md

 - `AWS_DEFAULT_REGION`: The AWS region Serverless will deploy to.
 - `AWS_ACCESS_KEY_ID`: AWS access key ID.
 - `AWS_SECRET_ACCESS_KEY`: AWS secret access key.
+- `GH_TOKEN`: A personal access token that can trigger workflows.

 These must be set manually.

 ### Secrets for GitHub Action to Cut Version (Optional)

-The version GitHub action requires a user with write access to the repository.
+The version GitHub action requires a user with write access to the repository including access to trigger workflows.
 Set these additional secrets to enable the action:

 - `GH_TOKEN`: A personal access token for the user.